M\"obius Strip Microlasers: a Testbed for Non-Euclidean Photonics: The flat M obius billiard

-The periodic orbits (POs) of the flat M\"obius billiard are classified by the index pair $(n_t, n_l)$ where $n_t$ is the number of reflections at the transverse boundaries and $n_l$ is the number of roundtrips in longitudinal ($x$) direction.
+The Periodic Orbits (POs) of the flat M\"obius billiard are classified by the index pair $(n_t, n_l)$ where $n_t$ is the number of reflections at the transverse boundaries and $n_l$ is the number of roundtrips in longitudinal ($x$) direction.
 Several examples are shown in Fig.~\ref{fig:POplaneMoebius}.
-Since $\dot{y}$, the transverse component of the velocity vector, must return to its initial value after one roundtrip along a PO, and each reflection as well as each roundtrip in longitudinal direction change the sign of $\dot{y}$, the sum of $n_t$ and $n_l$ must be even.
+Since the transverse velocity component $\dot{y}$ must return to its initial value after one roundtrip along a PO, and each reflection as well as each roundtrip in longitudinal direction change the sign of $\dot{y}$, the sum of $n_t$ and $n_l$ must be even.
 The only exception is the $(0, 1)$ periodic orbit (and its odd repetitions) because $\dot{y}=0$ in this case [see Fig.~\ref{fig:POplaneMoebius}(b)].
+It is an isolated PO whereas all other POs are part of a family that covers the whole billiard.